Just Great Software

 Type in Any Language or Script

-You can even use exotic scripts that don't have legacy Windows code pages, or built-in support from Windows.
-EditPad Pro is fully compatible with all your virtual keyboard drives, such as those created with the Microsoft Keyboard Layout Creator (MSKLC).
+You can even use exotic scripts that don’t have legacy Windows code pages, or built-in support from Windows.
+EditPad Pro is fully compatible with all your virtual keyboard drivers, such as those created with the Microsoft Keyboard Layout Creator (MSKLC).

 EditPad Pro's character map allows you to insert any character supported by the current file's encoding, which is very convenient for working with characters or languages that you cannot type on your keyboard.
 The status bar can indicate the code page numbers and Unicode code points of characters as you type or scroll through a file.